for Young European Investigators

 - Genetics and Cell Biology (Prof. Maria Leptin: Director EMBO, Heidelberg, Germany)

-- Protein Biochemistry (Prof. Martin J. Lohse: Institute for Pharmacology and Toxicology, University of Würzburg, Germany)
+- Protein Biochemistry (Prof. Martin J. Lohse: Max Delbrück Center for Molecular Medicine in the Helmholtz Association, Berlin, Germany)

 The papers submitted will be evaluated with respect to the following five selection criteria: